tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

 capital all@(x:xs) = "The first letter of " ++ all ++ " is " + [x]
 ```

-Patterns can be usd to avoid needless repetition.
+Patterns can be used to avoid needless repetition.

 Note that `++` cannot be used in pattern matching.

 ### Guards

-While patterns make sure a value conforms to some form and allow destrucuting it, guards are a way of testing whether some property or properties
+While patterns make sure a value conforms to some form and allow destructuring it, guards are a way of testing whether some property or properties
 of a value are true or false.
 Guards are much more readable that a statement when there are several conditions.